 What can be hard to realise, especially as a first time parent, is how transient these moments are.
 It’s almost impossible to realise that the sleepless baby will one day kiss you goodnight and potter off to bed alone, the hammering toddler will become a sensitive child who can set their own boundaries, the argumentative child will become a questioning, assertive teenager.
 And even before that, maybe the next nap time will be better, the toddler will lose interest in the hammer, the child will be cheered with a cuddle and a compromise.

 We can’t see into the future, but when the tricky moments feel intolerable we can remember that they won’t last.
 Maybe it’s too much to expect that we enjoy the intense moments as much as the calm ones, but they all merge together to create the complicated, wonderful path of your child’s life.
 And what we can do is increase our resources to deal with it all.
 There’s some great tips here.
-And one simple trick is, in those moments, to consciously take a breath, lower your shoulders, loosen your jaw and smooth out your brow – if you show your body you’re not stressed, it will listen.
-Failing that, there’s always gin.
+And one simple trick is, in those moments, to consciously take a breath, lower your shoulders, loosen your jaw and smooth out your brow – if you show your body you’re not stressed, it will begin to listen.